tminhn/The-popularity-game/README.md

 of leaders sequentially in the form of reformulated value function.
-There are three possible solutions for our algorithm: a Nash equilibrium where no leaders want to change their best responses, a local equilibrium that we define specifically for this game, and a case when no equilibrium found that can potentially provide some insights into the competition.<br>
+There are three possible solutions for our algorithm: a Nash equilibrium where no leaders want to change their best responses, a local equilibrium that we define specifically for this game, and a case when no equilibrium found that can potentially provide some insights into the competition.
+---
 The report of this project, formatted as a paper, can be found [here](./IFT6504_Project_Report.pdf), along with the [tutorial](./IFT6504_Project_Tutorial.html).